 The Perfectionist Squirrel

-There is a leadership pattern I see from time to time, but not very often.
-When it shows up, it tends to be memorable.
+There is a leadership pattern I see occasionally, though not often.
+When it appears, it tends to be memorable.

 I think of it as the Perfectionist Squirrel.

-This is someone who is highly driven, easily stimulated, and deeply invested in getting things right.
+This is a leader who is highly driven, easily stimulated, and deeply committed to getting things right.
 They move fast.
 They notice everything.
-Ideas lead to more ideas, and momentum builds quickly.
-There is a strong desire for excellence paired with an equally strong pull toward action.
+Ideas trigger more ideas.
+Momentum builds quickly.
+There is a powerful desire for excellence paired with an equally strong pull toward action.

-I once worked with a headmaster at a private school who was an extreme example of this combination.
+I once worked with a headmaster at a private school who embodied this combination in an extreme form.

-Anytime you spoke with him, he was busy.
-Not distracted, but fully engaged.
-His mind was always working.
-He moved quickly from conversation to conversation, decision to decision, improvement to improvement.
-He cared deeply about quality, and he had little patience for inertia.
+Whenever you spoke with him, he was fully engaged.
+His mind was constantly working.
+He shifted seamlessly from conversation to conversation, decision to decision, initiative to initiative.
+He cared deeply about quality and had little tolerance for stagnation.
+At his best, he was extraordinarily productive.
+His energy elevated the school.
+Progress happened quickly.
+People felt the clarity of his expectations and the urgency of his vision.

 At his worst, he was a bit like a tornado.

-That tension is the heart of the Perfectionist Squirrel.
+That tension is the defining feature of the Perfectionist Squirrel.

 Eventually, it snaps.